Lithobates catesbeianus

 Habitat and range

-Summer habitat: This highly aquatic frog prefers large bodies of water such as lakes, ponds, sluggish streams, and backwaters of rivers.
-Although introduced local populations occur in several counties in central and southern Minnesota, this species is only native to the southeastern corner of the state.
+Summer habitat: This highly aquatic frog prefers permanent bodies of water such as lakes, ponds, sluggish streams, and backwaters of rivers.
+This species is only native to the southeastern corner of the state though they have been introduced outside of their native range in various areas of the state.

 Population and management